em-foundation/emscope/README.md

 ```

 > [!NOTE]
-> The `-e, --events` option lists information about each period of _activity_ detected in the raw signal data.&thinsp; When benchmarking different HW/SW target configurations, 10 one-second event cycles provides a reasonable sample set.
+> The `-e, --events` option lists information about each period of _activity_ detected in the raw signal data.&thinsp; When benchmarking different HW/SW target configurations, a set of 10 one-second event cycles provides a reasonable sample.

 <br>